 How to deal with intentional interference: Ignore it.
 It is sad, but there are some people who attempt to jam or otherwise make communication difficult.
 We assume they get some pleasure from getting others mad at them.
 We have found that if you simply carry on as best you can and not acknowledge their existence, they eventually go away.

 Logging: If you are operating on HF bands, most stations keep a record of their contacts.
 This is useful for knowing which states, countries, counties you've contacted.
 VHF operators keep track of "grid squares" as well.
 There are operating award certificates for achieving certain goals for both HF and VHF operating such as Worked All States (WAS) and DXCC (worked 100 countries).
-This record is call a LOG which should record the callsign of the station you contacted (a.k.a. worked), the date and time (be sure to use Universal Time a.k.a.
-Zulu time or UT), the frequency or ham band, the mode of operation (CW, SSB, AM, PSK, FM, etc.), the signal report (RST) you gave and RST you received and any other information you would like to record (perhaps the other persons name, state, county, etc. Keeping your Log in Universal Time makes it very easy to compare your log with others in different time zones which is useful when filling out QSL cards or if you want to use the ARRL Logbook of the World.
+This record is call a LOG in which should record the callsign of the station you contacted (a.k.a. worked), the date and time (be sure to use Universal Time (UT) a.k.a.
+Zulu time) for both the date and Time, the frequency or ham band, the mode of operation (CW, SSB, AM, PSK, FM, etc.), the signal report (RST) you gave and RST you received and any other information you would like to record (perhaps the other persons name, state, county, etc. Keeping your Log in Universal Time makes it very easy to compare your log with others in different time zones which is useful when filling out QSL cards or if you want to use the ARRL Logbook of the World.
 Your log can be on paper or a file on your computer.
 There are logging programs available for purchase which have many handy features.
 An electronic log is required if you want to upload contact info to LoTW.
 LoTW is used by millions of hams and is a fast and convenient way to get contacts confirmed.